 NUMBER AND APPOINTMENT OF THE BOARD

-The Board shall at all times consist of no more than 07 Directors excluding the Chief Executive Officer and the Chief Financial Officer who shall be executive and non-voting members of Board, of which at least a two thirds shall be non-executive Directors.
+The Board shall at all times consist of no more than 7 (seven) Directors of which at least a two thirds shall be non-executive Directors ,excluding the Chief Executive Officer and the Chief Financial Officer who shall be executive and non-voting members of the Board.

 The Council shall appoint the Directors from a list of nominations compiled by the Shareholder in accordance with section 93E of the MSA.